Frojd/Wagtail-Pipit/docs/adding-sentry.md

 # Adding sentry to Pipit

-It's important to capture and track errors once your app is deployed, that is why Pipit ships with built in Sentry support, this guide explains how you activate it.
+It's important to capture and track errors once your app is deployed, that is why Pipit ships with Sentry support, this guide explains how you activate it.

+The Django side only needs a DSN.
+The Next.js side ships as scaffolding you have to finish, see [Activating Sentry in Next.js](#activating-sentry-in-nextjs).

 ## Requirements